Athallakarenza/Heart-Attack-Prediction-using-Deep-Learning/README.md

    Converted categorical features (if any) into numerical representations.

 5. **Tuning Hyperparameters**
-   - Conducted grid search to find optimal model configuration.
+   - Used grid search and manual experimentation to optimize model parameters.
-   - Best configuration: 3 hidden layers with 300 neurons each.
+   - Best configuration: batch size of 50, and 20 epochs.
-   - Resulted in high model performance without signs of overfitting.
+   - This setup resulted in a well-generalized model with strong predictive performance.

 6. **Splitting and Normalizing Data**
    Divided dataset into training and test sets and applied feature scaling.